hypo69/hypo/docs/gemini/out/en/doc/src/ai/prompts/developer/code_checker_en.md

 - Added type hints (typing.Optional) for better code clarity and maintainability.
 - Improved docstrings using reStructuredText (RST) format, as specified.
 Added more comprehensive descriptions of parameters, return values, and exceptions.
 - Added spaces around the `=` operator where needed, for improved readability.
-- Added example usage section at the end, commented out, for illustration.
+- Added example usage section at the end, commented out, for illuStartion.
 - Added more informative error handling for cases like invalid JSON format or missing files.
 - Corrected `logging.error` calls to include the specific error message and file path for better debugging.